PhD Defence Gabriele Sassi

 November 7, 2023

 Congratulations to Gabriele Sassi, now better known as Dr. Sassi, for defending this PhD thesis entitled 'Multi-omics technologies to identify biomarkers for therapy prediction and response in type 1 diabetes.'
-We thank the jury members Alice Long (Benaroya Research Institute, Virginia Mason Medical Center, Seattle, USA), Jo Van Ginderachter (Vrije Universiteit Brussel (VUB), Brussels, Belgium), Ben Sprangers (Ziekenhuis Oost-Limburg (ZOL), Genk, Belgium), and Thierry Voet (KU Leuven, Leuven, Belgium) for the interesting discussions regarding his thesis subject.
+We thank the jury members Alice Long (Benaroya Research Institute, Virginia Mason Medical Center, Seattle, USA), Jo Van Ginderachter (Myeloid Cell Immunology Lab (MCI), Vrije Universiteit Brussel (VUB), Brussels, Belgium), Ben Sprangers (Ziekenhuis Oost-Limburg (ZOL), Genk, Belgium), and Thierry Voet (LISCO, KU Leuven, Leuven, Belgium) for the engaging discussions regarding his thesis subject.

 Share this post